-- KX178 - 9.
-Install the left bearing housing aligning the match mark to the mark on the differential housing.
+9. Assemble the fork and sliding collar into the cover assembly; then install left bearing flange/bearing assembly and seat it firmly into the cover.

-10. Install the differential lock assembly into the bearing housing; then place the O-ring on the gear case housing.

-11. Making sure the O-ring is properly positioned on the gear case housing, install the housing with existing hardware.
+- 10. Apply a liberal amount of grease to the O-ring; then install it on the assembled cover assembly making sure to seat the O-ring down around the circumference of the bearing flange. - 11.
+Making sure the O-ring is properly positioned on the gear case cover assembly, install the cover with existing hardware.
 Account for the ID tag.
-Tighten the cap screws to specifications.

-■NOTE: Grease can be applied to the O-ring for ease of assembling.

-■NOTE: If a new gear case housing is being installed, tighten the cap screws to 3.5-4.3 kg-m (25-31 ft-lb).
+Tighten the cap screws to 23 ft-lb. - ■NOTE: Grease can be applied to the O-ring for ease of assembling. - ■NOTE: If a new gear case housing is being installed, tighten the cap screws to 25-31 ft-lb.